 3. Host a more effective ideation session

-Most brainstorming or ideation sessions are unproductive, wasting your team’s precious time and energy
+Most brainstorming or ideation sessions are unproductive, wasting your team’s precious time and energy.

 The first problem we see is that in most ideation sessions half the time is spent educating the team on what’s being asked of them.

 Make the most of your time together by priming your team beforehand on the problem and goals you’ll be addressing in the ideation session.
-That’ll give them time to stew in the ask, marinate the problem, and come ready to share out ideas.
+That’ll give them time to stew in the ask, marinate in the problem, and come ready to share out ideas.

 The second problem is that ideation sessions get off track (or were never on track).
 Ideation groups tend to go down a rabbit hole or off in a bunch of random directions that have nothing to do with the problem they’re setting out to solve.

 Keep your ideation session productive by displaying a clear problem statement for everyone to see.

 As soon as the conversation starts veering off track (as it almost always does), come back to the problem statement and remind the group of the objective.